 Due to the continual supply of fresh catalyst, the Residuum HydroCracking Unit (RHU) produces a constant yield of high-quality products.
 Middle distillates can be blended into jet fuel and diesel fuel.
 Other benefits include significantly increased liquid yields; high volume of kerosene and light gasoil; a wide range of other products and a low sulfur content.

 The RHU has a higher capital investment cost and hydrogen costs than a Delayed Coker (DCU).
 However with increased availability of natural gas which brings about a lower price and reductions in the cost of the required high-pressure equipment, the return on investment (ROI) swings in favor of RHU when compared to a DCU with a hydrotreating unit.
-With the non-destruction of hydrogen in the RHU, it achieves a higher conversion at 85% compared to 65% for the DCU.
+With the non-destruction of hydrogen in the RHU, it achieves a higher conversion at 85% (and up to 95%) compared to 65% for the DCU.
 The RHU can also be integrated successfully with an existing delayed coking unit to create a powerful combination.

 |10 Reasons to learn about Resid Hydrocracking|

 The header image and other images by Mikulova are licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license. https://commons.wikimedia.org/wiki/File:Slovnaft_-_residual_hydrocracking_(RHC).jpg